iloveicedgreentea/jvc_projector_python/README.md

 ### Adding new commands

-All commands are stored in Enums within `commands.py`.
+All commands are stored in Enums within `commands.py` so simply adding them to that file in the proper Enum will automatically propagate to code.
 Add them using [this guide](http://pro.jvc.com/pro/attributes/PRESENT/manual/2018_ILA-FPJ_Ext_Command_List_v1.2.pdf) as a reference.

 ### Testing